 Our bricks and pavers are kiln-fired products of different dimensions and weight.
-We have undertaken a life cycle assessment (LCA) that covers all our products manufactured at our eleven production sites across Australia.
-Initially, Brickworks intends to offer carbon neutral bricks in two ways:
+We have undertaken a life cycle assessment (LCA) that covers all our products manufactured at our eight production sites across Australia.
+Brickworks offers carbon neutral bricks in two ways:

-- to selected clients and projects, - all customers who purchase bricks made at Austral Bricks Longford
+- to selected clients and projects (Opt in), - all customers who purchase bricks made at Austral Bricks Longford (See the Austral Bricks (TAS) PDS)

-For this purpose, the LCA has been built into Brickworks' bespoke carbon calculator, a tool that allows us to easily calculate the total amount of greenhouse gas emissions associated with the lifecycle of any given brick type and for the exact quantity of bricks supplied to a client or building project.
+For this purpose, the LCA has been built into Brickworks' custom carbon calculator, a tool that allows us to easily calculate the total amount of greenhouse gas emissions associated with the lifecycle of any given brick type and for the exact quantity of bricks supplied to a client or building project.

-The total carbon inventory to be offset will be assessed annually based on the quantity of carbon neutral certified products sold.
+The total carbon inventory to be offset is assessed annually based on the quantity of carbon neutral certified products sold.

-3.EMISSIONS BOUNDARY
+3. EMISSIONS BOUNDARY